-(e) Community participation should be inclusive and planning authorities should actively seek views that are representative of the community. (g) Planning decisions should be made in an open and transparent way and the community should be provided with reasons for those decisions (including how community views have been taken into account).
+(e) Community participation should be inclusive and planning authorities should actively seek views that are representative of the community.

+(f) Members of the community who are affected by proposed major development should be consulted by the proponent before an application for planning approval is made. (g) Planning decisions should be made in an open and transparent way and the community should be provided with reasons for those decisions (including how community views have been taken into account).